seb-pg/openmsg/README.md

 ## Notes

 The library is provided "as is".
-While the author is happy to reasonable assistance, there is no guarantee any assistance will be provided.
+While the author is happy to provide reasonable assistance, there is no guarantee any assistance will be provided.